Hridaya Yoga Mexico

 - A computer (optional!): There are Internet cafes in town, with access to scanners, copiers, Skype, and other amenities available at a reasonable cost.
-(Please note that use of computers is not allowed during Silent Meditation Retreats.)
+(Please note that the use of computers and other electronic devices is not allowed during meditation retreats.)

 - A hat

-- Toiletries/medications: There is a small pharmacy in Mazunte, but it does not stock a large variety of goods.
+- Toiletries/medications: There are small pharmacies in Mazunte, but they don’t stock a large variety of goods.
 It is best to bring enough toiletries to last the duration of your stay.